Guide To UK Sustainable & Ethical Outdoor Clothing Brands

 To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

-Enjoy the great outdoors sustainably, with this handy guide to the best sustainable, eco-friendly and ethical outdoor clothing brands.
+Enjoy the great outdoors sustainably, with my handy guide to the best sustainable, eco-friendly, and ethical outdoor clothing brands for men and women in the UK.

 If you’re looking to upgrade your outdoor clothing for something more sustainable, then you’ve come to the right place.
-I’ve rounded up seven of my favourite ethical brands.
+I’ve rounded up nine of my favourite ethical brands.

 When it comes to shopping ethically, two of the key things to look out for are sustainable fabrics and fair labour practices.
 However, when it comes to outdoor clothing, there’s another key thing to look out for.
 That is per- or polyfluorinated chemicals – PFAS for short.